RCD Testing & Safety Switch Inspections

 Most RCDs are located in your switchboard, although portable versions are also used on worksites.
 Regardless of location, both types need regular testing by a certified technician.

-Our RCD Testing Service Includes:
+Our RCD Testing Process

 We follow Model WHS Regulations – January 2012, which mandate RCD installation and testing in environments where equipment is exposed to mechanical damage, moisture, dust, or heat (commonly referred to as ‘hostile environments’).